csoma/Scala-starter/README.md

 * On Mac there are no dependencies, the include batch file will download everything
 * On Windows you will need to download sbt manually (MSI or ZIP)
-* On Linux packages are available for RedHat, Ubuntu, Gentoo etc
+* On Linux sbt packages are available for RedHat, Ubuntu, Gentoo etc

-## Get Started
+## Geting Started

 ### Using git